-Raised in rough and tumble Mayfield Village, Ohio, I live today in Mill Creek, a development of 220 mostly single-family homes built in the late '90s.
-Mill Creek is 58 acres sitting on land that once housed the Northern Ohio Lunatic Asylum (seriously, look it up) and in the South Broadway neighborhood Cleveland.
+Raised in Mayfield Village, Ohio, I live today in Mill Creek, a development of 220 mostly single-family homes built in the late '90s.
+Mill Creek is 58 acres sitting on land that once housed the Northern Ohio Lunatic Asylum (seriously, look it up) and in the South Broadway neighborhood in Cleveland.

 Sophie and I live with our Jack Russell terriers, Siegfried From KAOS and Sheba.
-Sophie's mom had lived with us until 2012, when she died.
-We miss the love and laughter she brought to our home, along with all her other interesting characteristics.
+Sophie's mom had lived with us until 2012, when she died, on Sept.
+11. We miss the love and laughter she brought to our home, along with all her other interesting facets and charms.

 I developed two blogs in 2009, one devoted to our home and habitat at Mill Creek, and the other dedicated to the life and learning I gained when Mom-In-Law Bandar Murad moved into our home in August 2009.